minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

   $ sudo systemctl enable btcrpcexplorer
   ```

 * Prepare "btcrpcexplorer" monitoring by the systemd journal and check log logging output.
-You can exit monitoring at any time by with `Ctrl-C`
+You can exit monitoring at any time with `Ctrl-C`

   ```sh
   $ sudo journalctl -f -u btcrpcexplorer